Junior Amateur Match Play (Boys 16-18)

 AJGA Performance Based Entry (PBE)

-Practice rounds are available one week prior to the Championship.
-Practice rounds may be played after 12:00 PM on Saturday and Sunday.
-The price for a practice round is $30.00 + tax.
-Please call 352-324-3885 to arrange your practice round.
+Practice rounds are available one week prior to the Championship and after 12:00 PM with walking practice rounds available after 2:00 PM on the weekend prior on a space available basis.
+Spectator Carts will be very limited and avalaible on a first come, first serve basis for the Practice Round.
+The price for a practice round is $55.00 + tax and includes cart and range balls prior to the round.
+Please call (904) 599-9040 to arrange your practice round.
 The proper place to practice your golf swing is on the driving range, hitting multiple shots on the course is unacceptable.

 Exemptions Earned from this Tournament